FonsterMeister/IoT-Project/README.md

 ## Platform

 Adafruit IO was chosen due to its ease of use and useful tools for showcasing data.
 Since the information gathered by this IoT system might be of interest all the people living in a residence, a discord server was chosen to host the notifications.
-Additonally the tools offered by Adafruit made this a simple integration, using discord webhooks.
+Additionally the tools offered by Adafruit made this a simple integration, using discord webhooks.

 ## The code